Keydex/MyCodeDiary/client/README.md

+Manual text for installation steps --
+1. Do git pull(if already cloned) or git clone to get the updated repository
+2. RUN npm install to get the node modules folder
+3. RUN npm start
+4. Scan the barcode in the expo app on iphone or android phone

+Auto generated text --
 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).